Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="address_algolia"></a>
 ### address_algolia

 Use [Algolia Places autocomplete](https://community.algolia.com/places/) to help users type their address faster.
 With the ```store_as_json``` option, it will store the address, postcode, city, country, latitude and longitude in a JSON in the database.
 Without it, it will just store the address string.
+For information stored as JSON in the database, it's recommended that you use [attribute casting](https://mattstauffer.co/blog/laravel-5.0-eloquent-attribute-casting) to ```array``` or ```object```.
+That way, every time you get the info from the database you'd get it in a usable format.

 ```php
 [   // Address algolia